ccurro/othelloAI/README.md

 $ ./othello
 ```

-At startup the program will prompt the user whether they would like to start a
+At startup the program will prompt the user asking whether they would like to
-new game or load a partially completed game.
-An [example file](./exampleBoard)
+start a new game or load a partially completed game.
+An [example
-is included.
-The first 8 lines correspond to the board positions, the 9th
+file](./exampleBoard) is included.
+The first 8 lines correspond to the board
-identifies the next player to move, and the final line is the time limit for
+positions, the 9th identifies the next player to move, and the final line is
-computer players.
+the time limit for computer players.

 ### Details on the AI